Solo flyers on US flights can pay much more than those traveling as a pair, report finds

 Three of the biggest US airlines have been charging higher fares for solo flyers on some domestic routes, according to a recent investigation by consumer travel website Thrifty Traveler.

-Delta Air Lines, United Airlines and American Airlines are all currently charging what some are describing as “a tax on single travelers” on certain routes, Thrifty Traveler’s analysis found, with a fare doubling in at least one instance.
+Delta Air Lines, United Airlines and American Airlines were charging what some described as “a tax on single travelers” on certain routes, Thrifty Traveler’s analysis found, with a fare doubling in at least one instance.

+Following its initial report, Thrifty Traveler continued to follow solo pricing for airline tickets and found that by Friday at least two of the airlines it had been tracking had rolled back the higher single flyer pricing.

+CNN reached out to all three carriers on Saturday.
+Delta Air Lines declined to comment, and United and American did not immediately respond.

 Fare discrepancies

-While the amount for a flyer traveling solo was $206, this decreased to $154 when two passengers were traveling together, Potter told CNN’s Kaitlan Collins.
+While the amount for a flyer traveling solo was $206, this decreased to $154 when two passengers were traveling together, Potter told Collins.

 “That’s not how airfare typically works,” he said.
 “It’s usually the reverse.”